AndyPorter/express-postgres-app-test/README.md

 ## todo
 all of it :)

-- first build the example in https://www.taniarascia.com/node-express-postgresql-heroku/  - just do the local express server with prostgres
+- first build the example in https://www.taniarascia.com/node-express-postgresql-heroku/  - just do the local express server with postgres
 - then build simple front end
 - extend the DB to do as bit more than one or two fields?
 - deploy to heroku
 - improve the thing

 ## in progress
+tutorial, as far as local express server with postgres - from https://www.taniarascia.com/node-express-postgresql-heroku/

 ## done